 Deceptive Installation Tactics FAQ

-User transparency is important, and developers are accountable for how they market their extensions.
-Unfortunately, we have seen instances of developers using ads and landing pages to mislead users into installing an extension they may not want or need.
+Transparency is critical to ensuring a positive user experience, and developers are accountable for how they market their extensions.
+Unfortunately, we have seen instances of developers using ads, landing pages, bundled offers, and abusive design patterns to mislead users into installing an extension they may not want or need.

 A compliant disclosure explains to the user what they can expect from your Chrome extension.